|

 that he could pass on to others, including his Marines.
 Holland Smith went on to train many more forces and

+be in command of many island invasions of his own.
 In the military, we learn from others.
 We collectively share knowledge, and we win with a team

 spirit.
 No one man does it all.
 It takes team work.
 With the knowledge gained from the Marine